Q: When and where are your shows in 2017?

 Q: Where do I get the tickets?

-A: Tickets for the Tauranga shows will be purchased from ticketek.co.nz and Baycourt Theatre closer to the time.
-We will send a newsletter when they become available for purchase.
+A: Tickets for the Tauranga shows will be purchased from ticketek.co.nz and Baycourt Theatre from 1 September 2017.
+We will send a newsletter to confirm when they are avablible.
 Service fees apply.
 Be sure to purchase your ticket early as shows often sell out.

 Q: What if I purchase tickets early as advised and then something comes up later and I am unable to attend?